germandiagogomez/words-counter-benchmarks-game/README.md

 # Words counter benchmarks

-This is a series of a *very simple*, *not production ready* words counter with several versions.
+This is a series of a increasingly more performant words counters.

+(Unscientific) Performance comparisons are shown for each implementation below on the 2 machines I tried myself.

+So far, there are:

   - A monothread version
   - A simple futures multithreaded version
-  - A futures version with thread pools balancing
+  - A futures version with thread pools for more load balancing
   - A futures version with memory mapped files and thread pools balancing
   - A coroutine-based read file implementation (Linux Only, Asio + uring)

-Just run the programs and benchmarks and experiment freely with those.
+You can run the benchmarks and experiment freely with those.

-The benchmarks include benchmarks for the different stages of `BoostFutureMemMappedFileWordsCounter` words counter implementation.
+The benchmarks includes internal profiling for the different stages of `BoostFutureMemMappedFileWordsCounter` words counter implementation when enabled via meson options.

+You can run all implementation `run-words-counter-implementations.sh`.
+The results will be stored in `words-counter-results/` directory.

-There is a words counter program you can run with the script `run-words-counter-implementations.sh` If you want to experiment further with the binary itself, just check the command lines inside the script.
+If you want to experiment further with the binary itself, just check the command lines inside the script.
 You have a `--help` option in the binary program itself to figure out how it works.

 WARNING: the program has been tested under MacOS and Linux on my machines only.
 If you have any trouble, please contact me.

 ## Requirements